stormuk/bbPress-ACF-field/README.md

 2. Activate the plugin via the Plugins admin page

 *Include*
-1. Copy the 'acf-bbpress_forums_field' folder into your theme folder (can use sub folders).
+1. Copy the 'bbPress-ACF-field' folder into your theme folder (can use sub folders).
 You can place the folder anywhere inside the 'wp-content' directory
 2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-bbpress_forums_field.php file)

 ```